pixelandtonic/CodingStandards/standards/PHP.md

 next line, and there MUST be only one argument per line.

-When the argument list is split across multiple lines, the closing parenthesis and opening brace MUST be placed together on their own line with one space between them.
+When the argument list is split across multiple lines, the closing parenthesis and opening brace MUST be placed on their own lines.

 ```php
 <?php